aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 You will write a bash script to install the application.

   {{% notice note %}}
-  Scripts entered as user data are executed as _root_, so do not use `sudo` command in the script.\
+  User data scripts are executed as the _root_ user, so there is no need to use `sudo` commands in the script.\
   _UserData_ must be Base64 encoded when passed from CloudFormation to EC2 instance.
 Use `Fn::Base64` intrinsic function to encode the input string.
   {{% /notice %}}